meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Optimal experience (flow).
 Personal and environmental resources, social support and life events have a positive effect on SWB only if these variablese facilitate progress towards the goal.

-Progress towards goals will only enhance SWB if the goals are in harmony with fundamental psychological needs; ie. only beneficial if the goal-directed init
+Progress towards goals will only enhance SWB if the goals are in harmony with fundamental psychological needs; ie. only beneficial if the goal-directed initiated is taken for intrinsic reasons.
+#### Strategies for regulation
+1. Flexbili